vporton/zk-ideas/README.md

 ## Mutlisig ZK recovery

 We can do mutisig ZK recovery by using concatenation of secrets of several users as the ZK key.

+Usage: The same as above but for groups of people.

 It could be useful to do also recovery by non-100% voting (e.g. by >50% voting), but that's not easy to invent.